agoldst/mlaibr/README.md

 In the MLAIB, important supplemental information is contained in the `N1` field, including the bibliography's own record ID numbers ("accession numbers").
 See `?N1_field` for help extracting this information.

-Finally, I include a couple of some utilities for dealing with MLAIB subject headings, which are found in `KW` fields (many for each record). `strip_subject_relation` is for removing relation terms ("compared to," etc.). `is_author` uses the presence of birth-death dates as a simple heuristic for detecting personal names as subject headings (but works with a data range are misidentified as persons).
+Finally, I include a couple of utilities for dealing with MLAIB subject headings, which are found in `KW` fields (many for each record). `strip_subject_relation` is for removing relation terms ("compared to," etc.). `is_author` uses the presence of birth-death dates as a simple heuristic for detecting personal names as subject headings (but works with a data range are misidentified as persons).

 # System requirements